R09Aditya/Attiny85-Digispark/README.md

 # Attiny85-Digispark
 I am made a digispark attiny85 usb pcb.
 As this is my first time making a pcb i started with a begginer project and learning through youtube video on step by step guide on making a pcb.
-It is a very common digispark pendrive used for alot of cybersecurity activities.
+It is a very common digispark usb tool used for alot of cybersecurity activities and works quite simmilar like usb rubber ducky.

 # Why I made this
 First things first, i made this because i just wanted to learn the basic of pcb designing as this is my first time designing a pcb.
 Also as i am interested into cyber security and ethical hacking i choosed this as my first project.